Skip to main content

 Thobwa

-Fermented non-alcoholic drink made from maize and millet.
-Thobwa is thick, slightly sour, and nutritious - a traditional refreshment consumed throughout the day.
+A non-alcoholic fermented drink made from maize and millet.
+Thobwa is thick, a little sour, and filling, sipped at any point in the day.

 otherCold